 One Thinks of it all as a Dream - the life of Syd Barrett

-The 2016 Scottish Mental Health Arts and Film Festival will include the world premiere of One Thinks of It All as a Dream, a new play by Alan Bissett (The Moira Monologues, Ban this Filth) about the life of Syd Barrett, the original frontman of Pink Floyd.
+The 2016 Scottish Mental Health Arts and Film Festival included the world premiere of One Thinks of It All as a Dream, a specially commissioned play by Alan Bissett (The Moira Monologues, Ban this Filth) about the life of Syd Barrett, the original frontman of Pink Floyd.
 Here, psychiatrist Dr Peter Byrne and writer and broadcaster John Cavanagh discuss some of the myths and misconceptions around 'mad Syd', while director Sacha Kyle and actors Andrew John Tait, George Brennan and Kieran Baker present a short extract from Alan's play.

 Glasgow Girls, ten years on

 How a group of Drumchapel schoolgirls helped transform perceptions of a stigmatised community, and what other campaigners, and storytellers, can learn from them.
 With Amal Azzudin (Mental Health Foundation), Cora Bissett (creator of Glasgow Girls the musical), Brian Welsh (director of Glasgow Girls the TV drama), Lindsay Hill (director of the original Glasgow Girls documentary).
 Chaired by Joyce McMillan (theatre critic and cultural commentator, the Scotsman).

 From My Mad Fat Diary and EastEnders to Homeland, is TV waking up to mental health stigma, as a new report by Time to Change seems to suggest?
 With Donna Franceschild (writer, Takin’ Over The Asylum), Alison Kerry (head of media, MIND), Paul Whitelaw (TV critic).
 Chaired by Andrew Eaton-Lewis (Mental Health Foundation).